Published 4 May 2022

 - install an effluent filter on the outlet baffle of the septic tank to protect the leaching field from suspended particles.

 A septic tank inspection seems easy to perform, so property managers and home inspectors tend to do it on their own.
 However, even a septic tank inspection performed by licensed contractors can be fatal when done wrong.
 Here is what you should do before, during, and after a septic tank inspection:

 1. Verify the septic system information

-Make sure to confirm with the local health department when the septic tank was last pumped, if there have been any repairs, and how old it is.
+Ensure the local health department confirms when the septic tank was last pumped if there have been any repairs, and how old it is.
 Refer to previous inspection reports and validate the documents with the seller, realtor, or other reliable sources.

 2. Determine the system type

 Knowing exactly what the septic system is—gravity, pressurized, sand filter, mound, cesspool, or dry well—helps inspectors easily lookout for common defects.
 Taking note of the number of rooms in the property and how long it has been vacant or occupied also aids in the accuracy of inspection results.